Path To Membership:

 Have you been coming to CUUF for a while and are you beginning to feel like becoming more involved?
 Maybe you’ve been to a Newcomer Chat?
 The next step toward becoming a member of CUUF is to attend a “Path to Membership” session.
 In addition to getting to know each other better, you’ll learn more about CUUF’s and Unitarian Universalism’s history and find out about the many opportunities to get involved with CUUF.

 Welcome to the Cascade Unitarian Universalist Fellowship!
 We are thrilled that you are exploring membership as part of our community!

-We are delighted to welcome so many new visitors.
-We would like to create a path to integrate you into the life of the Fellowship and connect you with new friends.
+It would be a delight to welcome in so many new visitors.
+One of our goals is to create a path to integrate you into the life of the Fellowship and connect you with new friends.
 Some of you may have already attended a visitor lunch (Newcomer Chat) or would still like to.
-We offer these periodically.
-We will offer one class on Unitarian Universalist history and CUUF’s own history to help ground you in this tradition.
-A third opportunity to get connected will be a final class where you can learn about ways to become more deeply involved in this congregation and learn about membership.
-And of course, in all the events you will be getting to know other people better.
+Rest assured we do offer these events periodically.
+We will also offer one class on Unitarian Universalist history and CUUF’s own history to help ground you in this tradition.
+Another opportunity to get more connection will be a final class where you can learn about ways to become more deeply involved in this congregation, learn about CUUF membership, and, in all the events, you will get a chance to know other people better.

 Additional Resources for your own learning:

 - We are Unitarian Universalists.
 This is a three-minute introduction you may have already watched on our website: https://vimeo.com/344862790.

 - A History of Unitarianism: https://www.youtube.com/watch?v=jjMLoUQLNQ8 (This is 7 minutes; by Rev. Sean Neil-Barron)